vishalgimhan/MachineLearning-Projects/README.md

 - **Prediction Function**: Implementing a function to predict sales based on user input for TV, Radio, and Newspaper advertising costs.

+**3. Crypto Currency Price Prediction Model**

+- **Data Import**: The notebook begins by installing yfinance and importing necessary libraries like pandas, yfinance, and datetime.
+It then fetches historical data for Bitcoin (BTC-USD) from a specified start date to the present day.

+- **Data Preparation**: The retrieved data is organized with columns for Date, Open, High, Low, Close, Adjusted Close, and Volume.
+The data is also reset to ensure the index starts from 0.

+- **Visualization**: A candlestick chart is created using plotly.graph_objects to visualize Bitcoin price changes over time, providing an interactive analysis tool.

+- **Correlation Analysis**: The correlation between different data columns is calculated, showing a high correlation between Close, Adjusted Close, High, and Low prices.

+- **Price Prediction**: The AutoTS library is used to predict future Bitcoin prices based on the historical time series data.
+The model explores various algorithms and configurations to forecast the next 30 days of prices.